islamostafa/islamostafa/README.md

-# Hello, I'm Islam Mostafa 👋
+# Islam Mostafa

-I'm an IT professional with over 10+ years of experience in IT support, IT infrastructure, and cloud computing.
-I hold MCSE and CCNA certifications, along with several other Microsoft certificates.
-Passionate about software engineering, I'm currently expanding my skills in Java development and pursuing an MSc in Computer Science at the University of Liverpool.
-With years of hands-on experience in the IT industry, I've developed a strong foundation in technical problem-solving and system management.
+Software Engineer | MSc Computer Science

+Currently an IT Support Escalation Engineer at Amazon, transitioning into software engineering.
+Completed MSc in Computer Science from the University of Liverpool with focus on Java development.
+Combining 10+ years of IT experience with modern software development practices to build reliable, scalable solutions.

 ## 🔭 Projects
 - [The Best Seller Products](https://www.thebestsellerproducts.com/)